Integral models of reductive groups and integral Mumford-Tate groups: Split reductive groups over local fields

 \begin{lem} Suppose $K$ is a number field.
-Then for almost all finite places $v$ of $K$ there is exactly one $H(K_v)$-orbit $X$ of lattices in $V_{K_v}$ such that $\recht{mdl}_{T_{K_v}}(X)$ is the Chevalley model of $(G_{K_v},T_{K_v})$. \end{lem}
+Then for almost all finite places $v$ of $K$ there is exactly one $H(K_v)$-orbit $X$ of lattices in $V_{K_v}$ such that $\mathtt{mdl}_{G_{K_v},T_{K_v}}(X)$ is the Chevalley model of $(G_{K_v},T_{K_v})$. \end{lem}

-\begin{proof} Let $(\msc{G},\msc{T})$ be the Chevalley model of $(G,T)$, let $\varphi$ be some anchoring of $(\msc{G},\msc{T})$, and let $C \subset \mfr{g}$ be a Chevalley lattice.
-Then $\mfr{G}_{\varphi,R_v} = C_{R_v}$ as lattices in $\mfr{g}_{K_v}$ for almost all finite places $v$ of $K$.
+\begin{proof} Let $(\msc{G},\msc{T})$ be the Chevalley model of $(G,T)$, let $\varphi$ be some anchoring of $(\msc{G},\msc{T})$, and let $\mfr{C} \subset \mfr{g}$ be a Chevalley lattice.
+Then $\mfr{G}_{\varphi,R_v} = \mfr{C}_{R_v}$ as lattices in $\mfr{g}_{K_v}$ for almost all finite places $v$ of $K$.
 Hence for these $v$, the Lie algebra of the Chevalley model of $(G_{K_v},T_{K_v})$ is a Chevalley lattice via the embedding induced by the anchoring $\varphi$.
 However, two anchorings differ by an automorphism in $\recht{Aut}(G_{K_v},T_{K_v})$.
-Since the action of $\recht{Aut}(G_{K_v},T_{K_v})$ on $\msc{R}(\mfr{g}_{K_v})$ sends Chevalley lattices to Chevalley lattices by lemma \ref{chevexists}.3, this means that for these $v$ the Lie algebra of the Chevalley model will be a Chevalley lattice with respect to every anchoring.
-For these $v$, a lattice in $V_{K_v}$ yielding the Chevalley model must be Chevalley invariant; hence by discarding at most finitely many $v$ we may assume by proposition \ref{globgrens} that there is at most one $H(K_v)$-orbit of lattices yielding the Chevalley model.
-On the other hand, any model of $G$ will be reductive on an open subset of $\recht{Spec}(R)$, and any model of $T$ will be a split torus on an open subset of $\recht{Spec}(R)$.
+Since the action of $\recht{Aut}(G_{K_v},T_{K_v})$ on $\recht{Lat}(\mfr{g}_{K_v})$ sends Chevalley lattices to Chevalley lattices by Lemma \ref{lem:chev}.3, this means that for these $v$ the Lie algebra of the Chevalley model will be a Chevalley lattice with respect to every anchoring.
+For these $v$, a lattice in $V_{K_v}$ yielding the Chevalley model must be Chevalley-invariant.
+On the other hand, by Proposition \ref{prop:finhorbglob} for almost all $v$ there is precisely one $H(K_v)$-orbit of Chevalley-invariant lattices; combining this, we find that for almost all $v$ there is at most one $H(K_v)$-orbit of lattices yielding the Chevalley model.
+For existence, note that any model of $G$ will be reductive on an open subset of $\recht{Spec}(R)$, and any model of $T$ will be a split torus on an open subset of $\recht{Spec}(R)$.
 This shows that any model of $(G,T)$ is isomorphic to the Chevalley model over almost all $R_v$.
-This implies that for almost all $v$ there is at least one lattice yielding the Chevalley model. \end{proof}
+It follows that for almost all $v$ there is at least one lattice yielding the Chevalley model. \end{proof}